jrosedavis/Leaflet-Challenge/README.md

 * Build a new set of tools that will allow the USGS to visualize their earthquake data.

 ## Files:
+* 'Leaflet1' folder includes final index.html for visualizations and 'static' folder which include CSS and JS files.

 ## Instructions: